vercel/next.js/examples/with-apivideo-upload/README.md

 Once in the dashboard, find your API keys directly in the `/overview` or navigate to `/apikeys` with the "API Keys" button in the side navigation.
 Copy your API key and paste it in `.env.development` as value for `API_KEY`.
+You can now try the application locally by running `npm run dev` from the root directory.

 ### 3. Deployment